UPGcarts/PrestaShop/docs/en/configuration.md

 * Store ID : Default store ID provided by UPG
 * Key : Shared key provided by UPG for signing requests and responses from the API
 * Mode : Config to set the store integration mode
 * Default Locale : Default language setting for the Iframe.
-By default the module will attempt to get the users current language and if the user language is supported.
+By default the module will attempt to get the user's current language and if the user language is supported.
 The users session language will be used for the UPG iframe
 * Default User Risk Class : Default user risk class for all transactions
 * Auto capture : Should the payment be autocaptured by default
 * Status for Autocapture for Paid orders : Once UPG confirmed the order is paid which status to set the order to